Online Resources & Scholarships for Surgical Tech Students

 Surgical and Central Services Technician Career Network

 This LinkedIn group provides a career networking discussion forum for new students and recent graduates of surgical tech programs.
-Its almost 3,500 members discuss work opportunities, on-the-job issues, and funding assistance.
+Its almost 4,000 members discuss such topics as work opportunities, on-the-job issues, and funding assistance.

 College Application Fee Waivers & Discounts for Students

-College application fees can add up to a large expense.
-This guide tells you how to save with fee waivers and discusses other money-saving opportunities, including free study materials and virtual college visits.
+College application fees can really add up.
+This EduMed guide will show you how to save with fee waivers and discusses other money-saving opportunities, including free study materials and virtual college visits.

 r/scrubtech

-This subreddit is for anyone who scrubs in on surgical cases, from surgical techs to nurses.
-Discussion topics include everything related to working in this field, from income potential to tips on saving on expenses.
+This subreddit is for anyone who scrubs in on surgical cases — from surgical techs to nurses.
+Discussion topics include practically everything related to working in the surgical field, including income potential and tips on saving on expenses.

 Is Becoming a Surgical Tech Worth It?